Gunshots, fire set by man put Sam’s Town guests at risk, says report

 Gun was stolen

 The gun found in the room proved to be stolen, police said.
-Larsgaard is also a convicted felon stemming from a possession of drugs charge in 2010, thus preventing him from having a gun.
+Larsgaard is also a convicted felon stemming from a possession of drugs charge in 2010, thus preventing him from legally owning a gun.

 Las Vegas Justice Court records show Larsgaard has a long arrest record dating to 2008.
 Prior cases include possession of drugs, prohibited person prevented from having a gun, driving under the influence and drawing a deadly weapon in a threatening manner.